dongnguyenluongdinh/portfolio/docs/index.md

-# Welcome to MkDocs
+# Welcome to my documentation page!

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+Here, I share my technical projects and experiences to collaborate with other enthusiasts seeking practical guides and innovative solutions.

+## Introduction

-## Commands
+## Projects

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.
+   - Building a YOLO-Powered Chatbot
+   - Python Environment Setup with Bash

-## Project layout
+## Notes

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+   - Next Steps and Future Projects